Learn, TO TEACH;

 TEACH, TO LEARN!

 Nepalese children can grow wings through education and make their dreams take flight.
 I know because I did.

-In those presentations I share — among other things — my life story of struggles and challenges arising from my birth as a low caste, in a poor and uneducated family, and how I surmounted them to become who I am today: a humanist who considers himself to be a human being first.
+In those presentations, I share — among other things — my life story of struggles and challenges arising from the context and circumstances of my birth and how I surmounted them to become who I am today: a humanist who considers himself to be a human being first.

 WHAT MATTERS IN THE END...

 The following is my Honorary Degree Acceptance speech delivered in front of a graduating class of about 400 undergraduates at Grinnell College in the Summer of 2014.
 The short (five-minute long) speech is about humanity and how, in the end, what really and truly matters is how one has treated others.